Campus Information Technology Department

 Sanctions for violations as outlined in the Central Penn Student Handbook, Chapter 6, may include probation, community service, suspension, or dismissal.
 Under federal law (17USC504, 505), the infringer of a copyright may also be liable for either the copyright owner’s actual damage or any additional profits of the infringer, or statutory damages which may range from $750 to $250,000.
 For more information, please see the website of the U.S. Copyright Office at www.copyright.gov.

 Also, the Higher Education Opportunity Act (HEOA) requires schools to take certain actions related to protecting copyrighted materials.
 Here is some information about filesharing and the HEOA:

-Central Penn College blocks certain peer-to-peer (P2P) file sharing systems (including Gnutella, Ares, eDonkey, etc).
-Here are links to some sites that are not blocked:
+Central Penn Collge blocks certain peer-to-peer (P2P) file sharing systems to meet the Higher Education regulations.
+Here is a link to some sites that aren’t blocked:

 The Blackboard app is available for ALL iOS and Android users.
 You can use your iPhone®, iPad®, iPod touch®, and Android® devices on any carrier or network to access grades, assignments, discussions, and much more with the Blackboard Mobile Learn app.

 - App Store on your iPhone®, iPad®, iPod touch®

 - Google Play Store (formerly Android Marketplace) on your Android®